 With everything “going wrong” in this film, there’s definitely room for suggestive content.
 Is the new Playing with Fire movie ok for children?
-Rated PG for “rude humor, some suggestive material, and mild peril,” I’m breaking down whether this PG film is safe for your kids to see.
+Rated PG for “rude humor, some suggestive material, and mild peril,” I’m breaking down whether this PG film is safe and appropriate for your kids to see.

 Language.
 I guess Paramount didn’t think I would pay attention to the opening song.
 But when the smoke jumpers are entering the screen to the popular “Uptown Funk” song, the words “hot damn” were all I could think about over and over and over through the opening scene.
 Besides the one suggestive song though, I didn’t catch any other adult language that your kids should be concerned with.

 Adult themes.
 Nothing too dramatic here.
 There are a few shirtless John Cena scenes for any adult looking for eye candy.
 Also a few kisses, but nothing past that point.
 As far as potty humor, I go back to the Dora movie review for comparison.
 There is one toilet scene in the forest, but rather mild in comparison to Dora (no nudity).
 There’s is also one diaper changing scene that is potential gut churning for those with sensitive stomachs.